Issuer

 Dependencies

 Add Ktor HTTP client for network calls (core + platform engines).
+Please note that we are adding these dependencies to the :core module.

 Update libs.versions.toml: